๐ช Truly understand and reach your marketing target groups

 About the art of looking at the customers point of view and identifying insights about them.

-Hello ๐ My name is Florian Schleicher and this is the FutureStrategies newsletter from FutureS.
-I'm glad you're reading along ๐ If you want to learn strategic marketing, my Simple & Sustainable Marketing Academy is just right for you.
+Hi π Iβm Florian Schleicher.
+This is the FutureStrategies newsletter of FUTURES.
+Thank you so much for reading along π If you want to learn strategic marketing from me, then my Simple & Sustainable Marketing Academy is the perfect fit for you.

 In marketing, we have one goal above all: